Skip to main content

 Additionally, workflow automation software takes these tasks off your plate:

-• Task the IT support team with onboarding duties
+• Task the IT support team with provisioning software for the new employee

 • Assign onboarding buddies to each new hire